johnlindquist/kit/README.md

 1. cd to ~/.kit
 2. yarn link
-3. cd to ~/wherever you cloned kitapp
+3. cd to wherever you cloned kitapp
 4. yarn link @johnlindquist/kit

 This will force the App to use the SDK so you can work on both simultaneously